 - Speaker connectors (banana plugs or pin plugs depending on what your speakers use; if it says 5 way binding posts in the product description then that means they accept any kind of connection)

-- Possibly a few other things so I would check out recommendations just in case
+- Possibly a few other things depending on your setup so here’s a recommendations list just in case

 - Patience!
 This is going to take a decent amount of time, so make sure that before you do this, you have nothing important to do after or around this time.
-Keep in mind you’ll probably only have to do this once though so don’t fret, you got it!
-I have faith 😉
+Luckily it’s really not that difficult.
+Plus keep in mind you’ll probably only have to do this once so don’t fret, you got it!

 Planning Where To Your Stuff